 Open Road Team

-Caroline Bressan is the Portfolio Manager of Open Road Alliance, which she joined in 2015.
+Caroline Bressan is the Director of Social Investments of Open Road Alliance, which she joined in 2015.

 Prior to Open Road, Caroline was an Investment Principal at D. Capital, the investment advisory wing of Dalberg.
 There she focused on D. Capital’s impact investment advisory offerings, building a pipeline of investment opportunities in Sub Saharan Africa, specifically in energy and agriculture.
 Caroline also worked on the design and structuring of innovative financing mechanisms, including impact bonds and social impact insurance.